 The Flume Client SDK also supports an RpcClient which load-balances among multiple hosts.
-This type of client takes a whitespace-separated list of <host>:<porb> representing the Flume agents that make-up a load-balancing group.
+This type of client takes a whitespace-separated list of <host>:<port> representing the Flume agents that make-up a load-balancing group.
 This client can be configured with a load balancing strategy that either randomly selects one of the configured hosts, or selects a host in a round-robin fashion.
 You can also specify your own custom class that implements the LoadBalancingRpcClient\$HostSelector interface so that a custom selection order is used.
 In that case, the FQCN of the custom class needs to be specified as the value of the host-selector property.
+The LoadBalancing RPC Client currently does not support thrift.